-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two alternatives regarding the shared residence - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the residence.
+We know that divorce is never easy.
+There are numerous decisions to worry about, including what to do with the house.
+There are generally two options regarding real estate - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to order an appraisal of the common real estate.

-Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.
+Contact us if you require an appraisal for the purposes of a divorce or other allocation of assets.

-When the reason for an appraisal is a divorce settlement, it needs a well-established, expert report that will hold up to a judge.
+An appraisal for divorce purposes must have a well-supported, expert document that will hold up to a judge.
 When you order an appraisal from Weaver Appraisal Group, you are assured the best in service with courtesy and the highest quality appraisal.
-Taking into account the particular conditions of a divorce situation is somewhat matter-of-fact for us.
+Taking into account the special conditions of a divorce situation is somewhat matter-of-fact for us.

-As an attorney dealing with a divorce, your case's evidence typically requires an appraisal to ascertain fair market value for the residential real estate involved.
-Often the divorce date can be different from the date you requested the appraisal.
-We're comfortable with the processes and all that it takes to do a retroactive appraisal that has an effective date and Fair Market Value conclusion matching the date of divorce.
-We work on many divorce appraisals and we understand that they need to be handled delicately.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which binds us with confidentiality, ensuring the utmost discretion.
+For lawyers representing a client in a divorce, your case's material facts typically necessitates an appraisal to establish fair market value for the residential real estate involved.
+A great deal of the time the divorce date may not be the same as the date you requested the appraisal.
+We're comfortable with the techniques and what is vital to perform a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
+We work on lots of divorce appraisals and we understand that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.